Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 #### Observation probability matrix

-*b* represents the observation probability matrix.
+In the code *b* represents the observation probability matrix.
 Again this reflects a very certain prior belief in the likely consequences of action matching observations to corresponding hidden states.

 ```
 b = rbind(